All this social media talk about sleep. Is it overrated?

 By day and night our inner groans follow the neurological paths learned through our history.
 This began with how we listen to our needs, identify the facts, then act on caring for ourself each day.

 One Client, who is a doctor, finally confessed his 23 year habit to pop an aspirin in his mouth every time he felt tired.
 “Just one or two aspirin every time your tired and a cup of coffee a day will keep you going!”
 Now he’s retired and unable to sleep more than 3 hours a night.
 Daily he exhibited anxiety to problem solve, communicated with anger, and presented unsafe self-care with diet and sleep.

 Over time we met the goal to safely transition between occupations (things that ‘occupy’ our time) to improve sleep.
-Taking a pill to transition from wake to sleep, or coffee to transition from sleep to wake are co-dependent behaviors.
-These habits exclude the context of a full day of time available to implement healthy strategies that boost sleep.
+Taking a pill to transition from wake to sleep, or coffee to transition from sleep to wake may quickly turn into co-dependent behaviors.
+These habits hinder applying contextual healthy strategies for boosting sleep.